-Approved nursery participants in CGCN-RCCV's Long Term Certification Program that wish to use CGCN-RCCV certified G2 or G3 material under the Interim Verification Program are given an exemption from pre-screening in the Interim Verification Program as long as the certification status of this material is maintained according to the Long Term Certification Standard (CGCN-RCCV Certification Program, Version 1.1 - Appendix 6).
+Approved nursery participants in CGCN-RCCV's Long Term Certification Program that wish to use CGCN-RCCV certified G2 or G3 material under the Interim Verification Program are given an exemption from pre-screening in the Interim Verification Program as long as the certification status of this material is maintained according to the Long Term Certification Standard (G2 material only: CGCN-RCCV Certification Program, Option 1 protocols - Version 1.2 - Appendix 6, G3 material: CGCN-RCCV Certification Program, Option 1 protocols - Version 1.2 and CGCN-RCCV Certification Program, Option 1 protocols - Version 1.2 and CGCN-RCCV Certification Program, Option 1.0).
 CGCN-RCCV certified G2 or G3 material is given an equivalent status to that of the CGCN-RCCV verified material.